PatrickAttankurugu/Numpy/README.md

- This repo contain codes for core numpy operations
+ This repo contains codes for core numpy operations